Andrew-Ng-s-number-one-fan/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

-# Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow
+# Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition
 <i> A book by Aurélien Géron</i>

 ### Chapter 1 - The Machine Learning Landscape